 First, it’s extremely cost-effective — Google Chromecast only costs about $30.
 But it also enables you to take advantage of the capability of your existing device for media streaming instead of having to purchase a new, dedicated one for each of your screens.

 Additionally, Google Chromecast is a small, simple device that doesn’t take technical expertise to use.
 Simply plug it into your TV, connect it to the streaming device you want to use, and let it work.
 Since you know how to work Chromecast now, you won’t even have to pay for any professional installers for this.
+The Chromecast dashboard can help you manage your digital signage content effortlessly.

 How to set up digital signage using Chromecast